Gold, silver edge lower | WTOP

-The August gold contract on the New York Mercantile Exchange closed today at $1,202.40 an ounce — down $5.00.
-The current silver contract on the “NYMEX” closed at $14.70 an ounce — down 8 cents.
+The August gold contract on the New York Mercantile Exchange closed today at $1,211.10 an ounce — down 80 cents.
+The current silver contract on the “NYMEX” closed at $15.27 an ounce — down 15…

-The August gold contract on the New York Mercantile Exchange closed today at $1,202.40 an ounce — down $5.00.
+The August gold contract on the New York Mercantile Exchange closed today at $1,211.10 an ounce — down 80 cents.

 Copyright © 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.